 Figure 3 presents a categorization of ownership competence.
-Please note that the contextual and Zeitgeist competences listed in particular are not exhaustive, but mere examples of relevant competences, since those are highly dependent on the family's idiosyncracies.
+Please note that the listed Contextual and Zeitgeist Competences are not exhaustive, but mere examples of relevant competences, since those are highly dependent on the family's idiosyncrasies.

 FIG. 3: OVERVIEW OF OWNERSHIP COMPETENCES